ENJOY COMPLIMENTARY STANDARD SHIPPING WITH YOUR NEXT CARTIER ORDER. PLEASE NOTE OUR SHIPPING INFORMATION

 CARTIER AND ASIA

 At the dawn of the 20th century, Cartier discovered the richness of the Asian continent: ideograms, myths and precious materials such as lacquer, jade or coral.
-In 2018, Japan inspired jewellers to create a necklace that can be transformed into a bracelet.
+In 2018, Japanese arts inspired jewelers to create a necklace that can be transformed into a bracelet.
 Based on the Maison's emblematic chromatic harmony - black, red and white - the diamond is enhanced with coral and onyx.

 CARTIER AND AFRICA

-Cartier regularly pays tribute to Africa, a territory of inspiration full of rich aesthetic vocabulary.
-An encounter that paves the way for stylised or abstract creative explorations of drawing and materials.
-On the studded edges of the spinel beads, this necklace showcases two orangey pink spinels totalling 7.58 carats, two G triangular step-cut diamonds totalling 8.39 carats.
+Cartier regularly pays tribute to Africa, a place of inspiration full of rich aesthetic vocabulary.
+This encounter paves the way for stylized or abstract creative explorations of drawing and materials.
+On the studded edges of the spinel beads, this necklace showcases two orangey pink spinels totaling 7.58 carats, two G triangular step-cut diamonds totaling 8.39 carats.